johnSmithPl/analytics_engineer_proj/README.md

 -   `dtm_percentage_transactions_by_device_type`: Calculates the percentage of transactions by device type.
 -   `dtm_top_10_products_sold`: Calculates the top 10 products sold.
 -   `dtm_top_10_stores_by_amount`: Calculates the top 10 stores by transacted amount.

-## Scalability and performance

-### As implemented:
-The data model leverages incremental models in the intermediate layer (e.g., fct_transactions).
-Each dbt run processes only new or changed rows and avoids full-table scans.
-In the datamart layer, models use efficient SQL patterns, like CTEs with early filtering, pre-aggregation before joins, and only necessary columns to minimize data movement and keep queries performant on growing datasets.

-### Future considerations:
-For the production setup, this could be improved further.
-However, it would heavily depend on database/warehouse technology.
-For PostgreSQL (as used here), this would involve indexing strategies on frequently queried columns, partitioning large tables (e.g., fct_transactions), etc. For analytical databases like Snowflake, it could mean manually defining clustering keys or relying on automatic clustering and micropartitioning.
-Solutions like materialized views, etc., could also be considered.

-On the other hand, extremely beneficial could be well-designed orchestration with tools like Airflow.

 ## Data Loading Strategy